fsteezy/chRomaExtensions/README.md

 devtools::test()

 ## Acknowledgments
 This package relies on the `chRoma` package for managing word vectors and performing various operations on them.
 We would like to extend our gratitude to the authors and contributors of the `chRoma` package for their hard work and open-source contributions.
 Without their efforts, this package would not have been possible.
-You can find more information about the `chRoma` package [here](link-to-chroma-package-repo).
+You can find more information about the `chRoma` package https://github.com/wincowgerDEV/chRoma.